Durval Lélys

 Durval Lélys (born December 6, 1957) is a Brazilian musician, singer-songwriter, multi-instrumentalist and lyricist.
 He is best known as the frontman of the Salvador (Brazil)-based axé band Asa de Águia.
 Durval is well known as being one of the main personas from the Brazilian carnival.

 Before starting his professional music career, he got a Bachelor's degree in Architecture from Federal University of Bahia (UFBA).
-He has sculpting and a designing as side activities.
-On his leisure time his an avid surfer and practitioner of SwáSthya Yôga.
+He enjoys sculpting and designing as side activities.
+During his leisure time, he's an avid surfer and practitioner of SwáSthya Yôga.
 Durval is married and has two children.